kaoticrequiem/fiercecroissant/README.md

 ## Requirements

 FierceCroissant uses Python 3.
 In addition, paste metadata is saved in a Mongo DB database (fc.pastemetadata by default).
-Last, the default messaging service to inform users is Hipchat.
+Last, the default messaging service to inform users is Webex.

 ## Methodology